LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 Naming
 ======

-All exported symbols that will be publically available must be namespaced appropriately!
+All exported symbols that will be publicly available must be namespaced appropriately!

 * ``SUN_`` or ``SUNDIALS_`` for macros